Russian government hackers use common techniques to hit targets

 Daniel MarkusonVerified author

 Daniel is a digital privacy enthusiast and an Internet security expert.
-As the blog editor at NordVPN, Daniel loves to serve up generous helpings of news, stories, and tips to help people stay private and secure.
+As the blog editor at NordVPN, Daniel is generous with spreading news, stories, and tips through the power of a well-written word.